mm6/ethereum-lab2-hardhat/README.md

 In Part 1, we will work without a smart contract.
 We will start the Hardhat network in its own shell and interact with the shell via a Javascript program.
+Part 1 illustrates a simple, decentralized payment system

+In Part 2, we will work with an ERC20 token contract.
+ERC20 tokens are at the heart of many DeFi applications.

 ## Part 1.
 Writing a client side program to interact with a Hardhat network running locally in its own shell.